When Alanis Morissette was balancing school and stardom

 The future rock star had already sold 100,000 records before finishing Grade 12

-"This is Alanis — the teenage pop surprise of 1991," the CBC's Denise Harrington reported, when profiling the up-and-coming singer for Newsmagazine 27 years ago.
+"This is Alanis — the teenage pop surprise of 1991," the CBC's Denise Harrington reported, when profiling the up-and-coming singer for the CBC program Newsmagazine in November of that year.

 As Harrington told viewers, the sales of her self-titled debut record Alanis had already reached platinum status.